 REJECT vs DROP¶

-As a general rule, you should use REJECT when you want to inform the source host that the port to which it is trying to access is closed.
-Usually the rules on the LAN side can use REJECT.
+As a general rule, you should use REJECT when you want to inform the source host that the port which it is trying to access is closed.
+Usually, the rules on the LAN side can use REJECT.

-For connections from the Internet, it is recommended to use DROP, in order to minimize the information disclosure to any attackers.
+For connections from the Internet, it is recommended to use DROP, in order to minimize the information disclosed to any attacker.

 When a rule matches the ongoing traffic, it’s possible to register the event on a log file by checking the option from the web interface.